f18m/boost-intrusive-pool/README.md

  - use of standard, well-defined smart pointers: `boost::intrusive_ptr<>`; see [Boost documentation](https://www.boost.org/doc/libs/1_69_0/libs/smart_ptr/doc/html/smart_ptr.html#intrusive_ptr)
  - polymorphic-friendly pool: if A derives from `boost_intrusive_pool_item`, and B derives from A, the memory pool of B works just fine;
- - Header-only.
+ - Header-only;
- - Provides two variants: the **infinite memory pool**, which automatically enlarges if the number of active items goes over initial memory pool size, and the **bounded memory pool**, which just returns `NULL` if the
+ - Provides two variants: the **infinite memory pool**, which automatically enlarges if the number of active items goes over initial memory pool size, and the **bounded memory pool**, which just returns `NULL` if trying to allocate more active items than the configured limit;
  - **Optional** construction via an initialization function: when items are allocated out of the pool via the `boost_intrusive_pool::allocate_through_init()` API, the `init()` member function of the memory-pooled objects is called; C++11 perfect forwarding allows to pass optional parameters to the `init()` routine;